Cysharp/MagicOnion/README.md

 }
 ```

-You can write client like this.
+You can write the client like this:

 ```csharp
 public class GamingHubClient : IGamingHubReceiver